Eugene Mbome

-Eugene Petit Mbende Mbome (麥保美; born 29 August 1986) is a former Cameroonian-born Hong Kong professional footballer.
+Eugene Petit Mbende Mbome (麥保美; born 29 August 1986) is a Cameroonian former professional footballer.

 Club career

 Hong Kong Sapling

 Mbome joined Sapling from Pegasus as a foreign player to help the team.

 On 22 November 2011, Mbome fainted before training and was taken to Princess Margaret Hospital.
-He woke up later but remained in hospital for observation.
+He remained in hospital upon waking up for continued observation.

 Pegasus

 On 5 January 2012, it was announced that Mbome had returned to Pegasus, as coach Chan Hiu Ming wanted to improve the team's defensive ability in midfield.

 Eastern & Metro Gallery

 On 12 June 2015, he joined Eastern.
 However, he was loaned to Metro Gallery for the rest of the season.

 Return to Pegasus

 Mbome returned to Pegasus at the start of the 2016-17 season.

 Tai Po

 On 29 July 2019, it was announced that Mbome had joined Tai Po.

 International career

 Mbome played for the Cameroon national under-17 football team and played as vice-captain of Cameroon U17 for the 2003 African Under-17 Championship and the 2003 FIFA U-17 World Championship.